Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     of the applied-oriented program); in the case of co-supervising 02 students, it is equivalent to independently supervising 01 student.
 4. Thesis supervisor criteria:
-    a)  Have a doctoral degree in a field appropriate to the student\'s training field and thesis topic;
+    a)  Have a doctoral degree in a field appropriate to the student's training field and thesis topic;
     b)  Have foreign language skills and apply information technology to conduct research and international scientific exchanges;